Updated: 2/20/2019 | Originally Posted: 9/8/2008

 When you were discussing the Travelocity magazine, you said that only about 5 million people read travel magazines.
 Why do you think that number is so little?

 Why can’t a magazine that isn’t a glorified press release sell?
-I’d be interesting in buying a magazine that dealt with independent travel and highlighted the wacky places in the world.
+I’d be interested in buying a magazine that dealt with independent travel and highlighted the wacky places in the world.

-What do you think about the rise of online travel mags, like World Hum, Matador, or Gadling?
+What do you think about the rise of online travel mags?
 Is the future of independent travel magazines online?

 Online travel mags and sites are great; I check them out from time to time and have a couple bookmarked.
 But the Internet is going to replace print the same way television replaced radio and the movies.
 In my view, the demise of print is greatly exaggerated.
 I still prefer reading on paper over a monitor.